-At a minimum, for those who have not previously held an extraordinary driver’s licence, the program will last for 6 months.
-For those who have been disqualified from driving but have been granted an extraordinary licence, you must participate in the program for the period of time for which you have been disqualified from driving (a minimum of 6 months).
+At a minimum, for those who have not previously held an extraordinary driver’s licence, the program will last for six months.
+Those who have been disqualified from driving but have been granted an extraordinary licence must participate in the program for the period of time for which they have been disqualified from driving (a minimum of six months).

 How much will it cost me?

 The pricing is comparable to programs in other Australian states and territories.
-For example, interlock orders in NSW (New South Wales) currently cost drivers approximately $2,200.
+For example, interlock orders in NSW currently cost drivers approximately $2,200.

 What happens if I don’t obey the order?

-If you drive a vehicle that does not have an interlock device installed, you will have committed another offence as you will be driving unlicensed.
+If you drive a vehicle that does not have an interlock device installed while you are subject to the interlock program, you will have committed an offence as you will be driving unlicensed.
 You may be fined, face further disqualification from driving, or you may be imprisoned.

-If you do not take your vehicle to have the device serviced at the required time, it will disable your vehicle.
+If you do not take your vehicle to have the device serviced at the required time, the device will disable your vehicle.
 The only way to unlock the device is for a technician to attend.
-This will incur extra costs for which you will be responsible.
+This will incur extra costs for which the driver will be responsible.

-If you record a BAC of 0.02 or more, the device will prevent the vehicle from starting and your reading will be recorded.
+If the driver records a BAC of 0.02 or more, the interlock device will prevent the vehicle from starting and the reading will be recorded.